kubekub/kubekub.com/content/blog/ckad-cka-certifications.md

 Finally after my mistake I **could pass the CKA exam**.

 Having **three hours** let you **more time** for do a **review** of the questions, and I also was more trained with the CKAD exam and the udemy course.

+I passed the CKA with a 80% (minimum is 74%).

 ## Some tips